Restore Mobility Announces Strategic Partnership With Pride Mobility

-(MENAFN- GlobeNewsWire - Nasdaq) Biddeford, Maine, Dec.
-14, 2023 (GLOBE NEWSWIRE) -- Restore Mobility , a trusted online family-run business offering an extensive range of mobility products from leading brands, proudly announces its strategic partnership with Pride Mobility, renowned for its cutting-edge recliner lift chairs.
+(MENAFN- EIN Presswire) Biddeford, Maine – Restore Mobility , a trusted online family-run business offering an extensive range of mobility products from leading brands, proudly announces its strategic partnership with Pride Mobility, renowned for its cutting-edge recliner lift chairs.

 Specializing in mobility solutions, Restore Mobility is set to showcase Pride Mobility's exceptional lift chair collection, emphasizing comfort and innovation.
 The collaboration aims to offer customers top-tier products that seamlessly blend style and functionality.
 Additionally, Restore Mobility highlights the diverse offerings from Journey Health and Lifestyle, featuring the So Lite Scooter, Zoomer Chair, Upbed Standard, and Upbed Independence.
 This partnership reflects Restore Mobility's commitment to providing customers with the best in mobility solutions, offering a curated selection that prioritizes both functionality and style.